jharwell/libra/docs/dev/cxx-dev-guide.rst

 - All header files must be checkable standalone; that is, ``foo.hpp`` can't depend on ``bar.hpp`` being included before it in a compilation unit for the code it contains to be syntactically correct.
+This supports the :ref:`Transparency Principle <dev/design/transparency>`.

   Rationale: If this isn't the case, you have coupling, circular dependencies, etc., that shouldn't be there.